-For enchants from other crafts (such as the Inscription Shoulders) you will need to have a high level (85+) character apply the enchant, then get the heirloom back to you.
+For enchants from other crafts (such as the Inscription Shoulders) you will need to have a high level (85+) character apply the enchant, then give or mail the piece of gear back to you.

 In either case the enchant will scale with your level.
 Given the prices you should do this only with gear that you’ll keep for awhile.

 The question of “which race” for your new Druid used to be a “difficult” one, Horde (Tauren) or Alliance (Night Elf.)
 With Cataclysm the choices became more varied, but is still the most restricted class in the game.

 Overall, Trolls might be the best overall pick for Druids, but pick the race that you like the best.
 None of the racials are overwhelming.

 Warlords: None of the above has changed.
 What’s new is that any racial ability that offers Hit or Expertise is gone.

 - Shadowmeld requires you to stay still.
 It drops aggro, so you can s’meld > stealth.
 You already have a (cat form) stealth ability, but ‘meld can be used in combat, and your Prowl cannot.
 If you time ‘meld just so you can break incoming spells.